 Particularly hilarious if you can position the Vore so it keeps throwing the spikey balls into a nearby wall or column.
 It won't realise the splash damage is hurting it and end up slowly killing itself.

-Hub Level: The difficulty selection map, which could be used for deathmatches.
+Hub Level: The difficulty selection map, which can be used for deathmatches.

-Invisibility Cloak: The Ring of Shadows, which renders the player invisible save for his eyes.
+Invisibility Cloak: The Ring of Shadows, which renders you invisible save for your eyes.
 You can slip past monsters undetected, but ones trying to track you down still know where you are.